Tanzorr/passman/PLAN.md

 - [ ] Step 6.
 ACL - access control layer (Roles and permission)

+- [ ] Step 8.
+Mailhog and mail sending (SharedAccess should be activated only if it was accepted though an email)

 - [ ] Step 7.
 To be discussed

 ### Stuff I would like to learn